 Interesting Facts About Carlsbad Caverns

-Largest caves in the park by surveyed length - as of July 31, 2012:
+Largest caves in the park by surveyed length:

-- Carlsbad Cavern, > 30 miles; developed for public touring; Big Room - 8.2 acres - largest, readily accessible cave chamber in North America.
+Carlsbad Cavern, > 30 miles (48 km).
+Developed for public touring.
+The Big Room is 8.2 acres (3.3 hectares)-- the largest, readily accessible cave chamber in North America.

-- Paved entrance road, 7-miles from Hwy 62/180 to visitor center; with wayside exhibits.
+Paved entrance road, seven miles (11 km) from Hwy 62/180 to visitor center; with wayside exhibits.

-- National Park Service operates information and ticket desks; educational exhibits; theater; cave art exhibit; restrooms; drinking fountains.
+National Park Service operates information and ticket desks, educational exhibits, theater, restrooms, and drinking fountains.

-Walnut Canyon Desert Loop drive: scenic 9-mile drive off the main road, gravel road not recommended for low clearance vehicles or RVs.
+Walnut Canyon Desert Drive: scenic nine mile (14 km) drive off the main road, gravel road not recommended for low clearance vehicles or RVs.

-- Rattlesnake Springs Picnic Area - For day use only, this 40 acre area is about 2.5 miles off highway 62/180 (turn off is about 5 miles south of White's City).
+- Rattlesnake Springs Picnic Area: For day use only, this 40 acre (16 hectares) area is about 2.5 miles (4 km) off highway 62/180 (turn off is about five miles (8 km) south of White's City).
 Tables, grills, restrooms, and water are available.
 Very popular with bird watchers.

-- Over 50 miles of backcountry trails, minimally maintained; no dependable water sources in the backcountry; overnight camping in backcountry only, with free permit from visitor center.
+- Over 50 miles (80 km) of backcountry trails, minimally maintained.
+No dependable water sources in the backcountry.
+Overnight camping in backcountry only with free permit from visitor center.